3 billion people

 Working holistically across our value chain to tackle the environmental and societal challenges causing food insecurity

-To do this, we must start with farmers, providing tools to grow more food, and assisting them in minimizing food waste and its impact on the environment.
+To do this, we must start with farmers, providing them tools to grow more food in a way that protects people and planet and assisting them in minimizing food waste and its impact on the environment.
 Our diverse, plant-based foods play a key role in addressing these goals as we work across our value chain to nurture our planet.